 Sunday services cancelled!

-*Please note that in view of our Baptist Union advice and the worsening COVID 19 situation we have decided, with heavy hearts, to cancel all services and events in January.* The CAP Money Course due to start on 21 January has also been cancelled.
+*Please note that in view of our Baptist Union advice and the worsening COVID 19 situation we have decided, with heavy hearts, to cancel all services and events.

 Please pass on this news to anyone you know.
 Our weekly services will continue to be posted on YouTube at ‘PRBC 2020’.